Lifespan of helmets

 If you can say yes to any of the following questions, it means that your bike helmet or skate helmet is in a poor condition and should be replaced.

 - Does the outer shell has any cracks, scrapings or bumps?
 Examine the outer shell.
-If the color is faded, this can indicate that the plastic has been tenderized by UV-radiation from the sun and by the wind, and you should therefore replace the helmet.
+If the colour is faded, this can indicate that the plastic has been tenderized by UV-radiation from the sun and by the wind, and you should therefore replace the helmet.

 - Are there any signs of cracks or aging in the inner shell?
 Turn the helmet around, take out the padding and examine the inner shell.